 the myth that persists to this day that Houdini died in the Water Torture Cell).
 As his limp body is dragged from the smashed cell, the camera drifts off the dying magician to his first innocent magic poster and we are reminded just how far Houdini has traveled in pursuit of applause.
 It's a remarkably dark and tragic ending that makes a powerful impact.

 HOUDINI was well received by the critics of the day.
 However, the magic community was less enamored.
 Magician and Houdini biographer Milbourne Christopher (Houdini The Untold Story) led the charge in a review that took the movie to task for its many fictions and inaccuracies.
 Said Christopher, "I won't attempt to list the anachronisms and inaccuracies in the film.
 Generally speaking, if any phase of Houdini's life is shown on the screen you can be sure it didn't happen the way it's pictured."

 Happily, HOUDINI is also the most accessible of all the Houdini movies.
-It has been released on VHS, LaserDisc, and DVD.
-The film is often shown on television, and is even periodically screened in theaters.
-In the final years of his life, HOUDINI was one of the films that Tony Curtis was most fondly remembered and celebrated.
+It first aired on television (NBC) in January 1965, and is repeated on a regular bases to this day.
+It has also been released on VHS, LaserDisc, DVD and Blu-ray.
+It's even periodically still screened in theaters.
+To this day, HOUDINI remains one of star Tony Curtis' most well remembered and well regarded films.